10-Day Egypt Solo Tour

 Day 8 — Aswan: Philae · Felucca · Nubian Village

 Philae Temple in the morning.
 Afternoon felucca ride on the Nile.
-Optional Nubian Village visit — the culture of the Aswan region is distinct from that of northern Egypt, and your guide can contextualise it effectively.
+Optional Nubian Village visit — the culture of the Aswan region is distinct from that of northern Egypt, and your guide can effectively contextualize it.
 Evening at leisure: Aswan's corniche at sunset is one of the better views in Egypt.

 Day 9 — Abu Simbel